maepopi/audio-dataset-manager/README.md

 To make this last model, I had to select, curate and label a lot of audio data, especially from audiobooks.
 This is where I got the idea of making this present tool, to help me go faster in the management of dozens of hours of audio.
 Thus, I hereby present you, the Audio Dataset Manager!

+The main goal of this tool is to help prepare your dataset **prior to training** with an external tool such as MRQ's ai-voice-cloning tool.
+It DOES NOT provide any actual training or finetuning features.

+Here is a very quick [video tutorial](https://www.youtube.com/watch?v=1MVc2B4nwk8) if you're in a hurry 😂

 ## 🔧 Installation

 ### 🐧 Linux

 #### Conda environment
 I personally use Conda a lot so I'd recommend using it here.
-Download and install [Anaconda] (https://www.anaconda.com/download).
+Download and install [Anaconda](https://www.anaconda.com/download).
 Then, create a new environment like this:

 ```conda create env --name your-env-name```